opencog/atomspace/README.md

 * Indexed (by the AtomSpace), which enables the rapid search and traversal of graphs.
 * Globally unique, and thus unambiguous anchor points for data.
 * Immutable: can only be created and destroyed, and are effectively static and unchanging.
-* Large, bulky, heavy-weight (because indexes are neccessarily bulky).
+* Large, bulky, heavy-weight (because indexes are necessarily bulky).

 By contrast, Values, and valuations in general, are:
 * A way of holding on to rapidly-changing data, including streaming data.